University of Memphis

 Bringing excellent support to staff and students across campus with a shared services tool

-With only 115 people working as part of the central IT and technology support teams, the University of Memphis requires careful management to provide the highest level of support to their large customer base.
+With only 115 people working as part of the central IT help desk and technology support teams, the University of Memphis requires careful management to provide the highest level of support to their large customer base.

 Sue Hull-Toye leads the public-facing operations of the division.
 Until recently, her teams relied upon several disconnected systems to perform ticket tracking, case review, user support, and data collection.
 The result was a clunky process that provided little benefit to students or employees.